 Additionally, those who want to be independent educational consultants should consider joining a professional organization like the IECA, which can offer educational consultants networking opportunities and training.

 To be competitive in the field, an educational consultant would do well to consider becoming a certified educational planner (CEP).
 This certification, for which a master’s degree in school counseling or a related field is a prerequisite, is a mark of distinction that recognizes an educational consultant’s in-depth knowledge and commitment to the profession, according to the American Institute of Certified Educational Planners (AICEP).

 To become a CEP, educational consultants need to submit an application highlighting their experience, education, and professional commitment and demonstrating their high ethical standards.
 Next, they need to pass an exam.

 Further Your Career at American University

-American University’s Online Master of Education in Education Policy and Leadership and Online Master of Arts in Teaching programs help individuals bring equality to education.
-They offer students the knowledge and experience they need to further their careers and make a difference.
-Follow your passion and create change in education at American University.
+American University’s Online Master of Education in Education Policy Leadership and Online Master of Arts in Teaching programs can help individuals earn advanced knowledge to improve educational landscapes.
+With courses that focus on educational theory and promoting educational equity in current contexts, they can arm students with the wisdom and skills they need to make a difference.
+Become an education professional and create change in education at American University.